GuiLLeMet85/module2-boilerplate/README.md

 # App name

-Brick Manager
+Easy Brick Manager

 ## Description

-This is a project developed by Dani Pérez and Guillem Baracco as the project for the second module at Ironhack.

-With Brick Manager the user can check the information about each brick or Lego Set in the house (prev added).
-If the user has been registered in the app, may be add, modify or delete the information.
+Easy Brick Manager is a responsive App to create, admin and delete inventories of Lego parts.
+Each user has to be registered on the App to have to access his own inventory.
+The user can create boxes and assign them to his Lego Parts.

 ---